-The data analysis demonstrates that teachers have developed a good understanding of PBL implementation within the school and this is reflected in the data collation, suspension rate 0%.
-TTFM survey data indicates 'student participation in sport' has decreased by 2% in 2020 and increased by 14% in 2021.
-Our school mean for student participation in extra curricular activity dropped by 3% in 2020 and increased by 5% in 2021.
-Positive sense of belonging has stayed above the Government school norm.
+The data analysis demonstrates that teachers have developed a good understanding of PBL implementation within the school and this is reflected in the data collation, a suspension rate 1%.
+TTFM survey data indicates 'student participation in sport' has decreased to 84% as compared to 90% in 2022.
+Our school's mean for student participation in extracurricular activity dropped from 74% 2021 to 64% in 2022.
+A positive sense of belonging has stayed above the Government school norm, increasing from 76% to 80%.
 TTFM survey indicated that staff are engaged, feel supported, work collaboratively and have a positive overview of the workplace and their colleagues.
-Our school mean is higher than the Government school norm in all categories indicating an overall positive wellbeing amongst staff and students.
+Our school mean is higher than the Government school norm in all categories indicating overall positive wellbeing amongst staff and students.

-TTFM for parents indicate that the school mean of parents who feel welcome at school increased to 7.9 in 2021.
-The school mean of the parents being informed increased to 7.7 in 2021.
-The percentage of parents that have spoken to staff for more than two or three times has increased to 53%.
-The mean of parents of the school who felt supported during online learning is 7.5 which is higher than the Government school norm (6.3).
+TTFM for parents indicates that the school mean of parents who feel welcome at school increased to 7.9 in 2022.
+The school mean of the parents being informed decreased to 7.5 in 2022.
+The percentage of parents that have spoken to staff more than two or three times has remained consistent to 53%.